-Broadly speaking, Lame’s research revolves around applied microeconomics, impact evaluations, and the use of experimental methods and behavioural economics-informed policies in low-income settings.
+Dr. Lame Ungwang is a postdoctoral researcher at ISDC, Berlin.
+Her research revolves around applied microeconomics, impact evaluations, and the use of experimental methods and behavioural economics-informed policies in low-income settings.